pytorch/serve/docs/management_api.md

 5. [List registered models](#list-models)
 6. [Set default version of a model](#set-default-version)

-Management API is listening on port 8081 and only accessible from localhost by default.
+The Management API listens on port 8081 and only accessible from localhost by default.
 To change the default setting, see [TorchServe Configuration](configuration.md).

-Similar as [Inference API](inference_api.md), Management API also provide a [API description](#api-description) to describe management APIs with OpenAPI 3.0 specification.
+Similar to the [Inference API](inference_api.md), the Management API provides a [API description](#api-description) to describe management APIs with OpenAPI 3.0 specification.

-## Management APIs

-### Register a model
+## Register a model

 `POST /models`
 * url - Model archive download url.
 Supports the following locations: